 Prisoners need to understand there is beauty in the world especially those who were incarcerated because of frustrations from abject poverty.
-While there is no acceptable excuse for breaking the law, it is good we concentrate more in making them understand the essence of serving that period of time in hard labor.
+While there is no acceptable excuse for breaking the law, it is good we concentrate more on making them understand the essence of serving that period of time in hard labour.

 3. Improving The Criminal Justice System